Written by: Ileana Sodani | Head of EMEA Business Development, Asset Servicing

 In practice, extending modularization and standardization will come with a greater willingness to outsource processes to providers who have the scale and focus to stay on top of new, technological innovations.

-Ileana Sodani is the Head of EMEA Business Development, Asset Servicing.
-She is a member of the Corporate Senior Leadership Team, Asset Servicing Executive Committee and is a member of the EMEA Operating Council.
-Ms. Sodani has been working in London for the company since the end of 2000 and as at end April 2015 was the Chief Relationship Officer for Pershing Ltd, a BNY Mellon company.
+Ileana Sodani is the Head of International Sales, Asset Servicing for EMEA and Asia.
+She is a member of the Asset Servicing Executive Committee and the EMEA Operating Council.
+Ileana has been working in London for the company since the end of 2000 and as at end April 2015 was the Chief Relationship Officer for Pershing Ltd, a BNY Mellon company.
+Ileana is the EMEA executive sponsor of IMPACT, BNY Mellon’s resource group which supports the company’s commitment to diversity and inclusion in the workplace.
+This follows her role as co-chair of WIN EMEA, supporting women in the work place.